When it comes to fruits and vegetables, what’s your goal?

 Sadly, most parents go after consumption, not after liking.
 (How else can we account for the popularity of the Two More Bites Tango?)

-A friend recently asked me if my daughter eats salad.
-The awe and admiration he expressed when I said “yes” turned sour, however, when I elaborated.
-“She eats a very small spoonful every night, and we only serve her items from the salad that we knows she enjoys.”
-In other words, we lose the lettuce, but pile on the cucumbers, tomatoes, and any other vegetable that has made it into the mix.
+The awe parents express at children that will eat salad often turns sour when they understand that they eat a very small spoonful and only their favorite items of the salad.
+In other words, lose the lettuce, but pile on the cucumbers, tomatoes, and any other vegetable that has made it into the mix.

 The nutrition model encourages parents to count bites, but it’s counterproductive.